aitikirala/aitikirala/README.md

 ## About Me

-I'm a Software Engineer @ Accenture, passionate about developing secure software solutions.
+I'm a Software Engineer @ Accenture Federal, passionate about developing secure software solutions.
 I have experience in full-stack development, machine learning, and have worked on a variety of projects ranging from AI-driven applications to web services.

 When I'm not coding, you can find me tutoring, focusing on self-care, or exploring new tech trends.